Daimler Truck

 We use Life cycle assessments (LCA) as a holistic approach to assess our products.
 Trucks and buses, for example, are investigated over their whole life cycle including the supply chain, production, customer use and end-of-life phase to identify potential improvements.

-• We are producing eight battery-electric truck and bus models in series worldwide.
+• We are producing ten battery-electric truck and bus models in series worldwide.

 • Hundreds of customers have covered millions of kilometers with our battery-electric trucks and buses.